olivercoad/wcat/README.md

 # wcat - web cat

-wcat is a webapp and cli tool which allows you to send images to your browser while navigating a remote machine with ssh.
+wcat is a webapp and cli tool which allows you to send *small* files to your browser to be previewed, such as images or pdfs, while navigating a remote machine with ssh.

+It is also possible to drop a file in the browser and download it from the terminal.

+It's intended to help bridge the gap between cli and gui by reducing the need to open new terminals just to rsync small files back and forth.

 ## Setup the server